 Distribution schedules of shareholders and statements of voting rights are set out in Table 1, whilst the Company's top twenty shareholders are shown in Table 2.
-Substantial shareholder notices that have been received by the Company are set out in Table 3 and the tenement schedule as at 30 June 2011 is set out in Table 4.
+Substantial shareholder notices that have been received by the Company are set out in Table 3.